Adult Pottery Lessons, Clay Workshops and Mould-Making Courses In Orpington, Kent

 Clay Taster Workshops

 Clay Taster Workshops are a fun way to try working with clay and make fantastic Experience Gifts.
-No experience is needed and all abilities are welcome, from complete beginners to experienced potters.
+All abilities are welcome, from complete beginners to experienced potters.

-In a Clay Taster Workshop, you will start with a cup of tea and a biscuit of two, as Sophie gives a demonstration.
+You will start with a cup of tea as Sophie gives a demonstration.
 You will be shown how to make pinch pots, coil pots or slab pots at the table.
 You will be guided step-by-step through construction, decoration and how to finish your pot.
 Then, once everyone has begun working on their projects, two or three people at a time will get to have a go on the potters wheel.
 Everyone will be shown step by step how to throw a pot on the wheel and how to shape your pot to make it unique.

 At the end of your workshop...